The 2018 Telegraph Hill Festival 2018 ran from 10 – 25 March, and featured art, comedy, theatre, music, spoken word, literature, film and much more.

 We’re so grateful to all the people and places who work with us to accommodate so many events and put up with having their own activities disrupted.

-St Catherine’s Church, Hatcham and Telegraph Hill Centre are the primary sponsors of Telegraph Hill Festival, giving us space free of charge well ahead of the Festival – in the Centre’s case foregoing the rental income it needs to survive – and going the extra mile to accomodate us and ensure that we have everything we need.
+St Catherine’s Church, Hatcham and Telegraph Hill Centre are the primary sponsors of Telegraph Hill Festival, giving us space free of charge well ahead of the Festival – in the Centre’s case foregoing rental income and going the extra mile to accommodate us and ensure that we have everything we need.